 Parents Need to Know

 Parents need to know that Snowpiercer is a post-apocalyptic sci-fi movie with frequent brutal fighting and violence: There's shooting, spurting blood, guns, knives, axes, and a scene of torture in which a character's arm is frozen and shattered.
 The body count is very high and includes important/key characters.
 Strong language includes a few uses of "f--k" and "s--t" (once uttered by a little girl), as well as "a--hole," "bitch," and "bastard."
 Characters are seemingly addicted to a fictitious drug called Kronol, and a character's carefully saved cigarettes are smoked lovingly at key moments in the story.
 The material is dark, with intense themes about the behavior of humans in particular and society in general.
 But even though it takes a pretty bleak view of humanity, the movie (which stars Captain America's Chris Evans) still has some admirable characters who take leadership positions, prove their strength, and work together to fight difficult odds.
 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

-One of the world's most talented filmmakers, Korean director Bong Joon-ho (The Host, Mother, etc.) has proven that he can handle varied material that has strong themes with confident pacing and impressive visuals.
+This is an exceptional sci-fi thriller, worth far more than just its visual effects.
+One of the world's most talented filmmakers, Korean director Bong Joon-ho (The Host, Mother, etc.) has proved that he can handle varied material that has strong themes with confident pacing and impressive visuals.
 SNOWPIERCER is a big film with a large cast, but Bong brilliantly juggles fights, characters, and ideas -- including a savvy use of food -- and fits it all succinctly within his amazing visual design and scope.

 The movie's dystopian future could have been heavy-handed, but instead it's balanced with equal amounts of intelligence and hope.
 And, of course, filming in a long, thin corridor could have been repetitive, but the images are constantly striking and surprising.
 Bong doesn't neglect his cast, either.
 Song Kang-ho and Ko Ah-sung return from The Host (again playing father and daughter), Evans gives one of his finest performances, and Ed Harris is especially memorable.
-All in all, this is an exceptional sci-fi thriller, worth far more than just its visual effects.